The 3 C’s of Divorce Explained: Communication, Cooperation & Compromise

 What Are the 3 C’s of Divorce?

-In Illinois, courts often view cooperative and communicative behavior favorably, particularly in matters involving child custody and asset division.
-Applying the 3 C’s not only helps emotionally but can also improve legal outcomes.
+In Illinois, courts favor spouses who cooperate and communicate, especially in matters involving child custody and asset division.
+Applying the 3 C’s can improve emotional well-being and legal outcomes.

 Read More: The Divorce Process in Schaumburg, IL